eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 The document is structured as follows:

-- Chapter 2 presents the background and introduction the current discussion related to support of electronic payments customer authentication (SCA) with the Wallet.
+- Chapter 2 presents the background and introduction to the current discussion related to support of electronic payments customer authentication (SCA) with the Wallet.

 - Chapter 3 presents the use cases in the scope of discussion.